djl/cmd/README.markdown

 Syntax
 ------

-kid features the standard Shortwave/Quix tokens:
+kid features the standard Shortwave tokens:

 * `%s` - the provided search string.
 * `%d` - the domain of the current site.